Adeyemi0/Uber-Quality-of-Service/README.md

 ![Sentiment Analysis!](https://github.com/Adeyemi0/Uber-Quality-of-Service/blob/main/pictures/polarity_distribution.png)

 #### 4. Emotion detection
 Emotion detection is performed on the cleaned text using the text2emotion library.
+Emotion detection aims to identify the predominant emotions expressed in the tweets.
+The library assigns emotion labels to the text, such as happy, sad, angry, surprised, or neutral, based on the detected emotions.
+Analyzing emotions helps understand the emotional response and sentiment conveyed by the Twitter users.
 ![Emotion Expressed!](https://github.com/Adeyemi0/Uber-Quality-of-Service/blob/main/pictures/Emotions%20Expressed.png)

+#### 5. Complaint Classification
+To find common food delivery complaints such as late delivery, wrong delivery, and unfair charges I searched for keywords like 'cost', 'charged','fee','price','refund','afford','deduct','deducted','pay', 'wait', 'waiting', 'waited','long','delay','delayed','cancel', 'cancelled','void','voided', 'wrong', 'incorrect','address','mix-up','mix up','care', 'assistance','complaint','hotline','support','service','driver', 'professionalism','guy'.
+These keywords are searched in the substring of individual tweets.